google/git-appraise/docs/tutorial.md

 ## Creating our first review

-Generally, reviews in git-appraise are used to decide if the code in one branch (called the "source") is ready to merge into another branch (called the "target").
+Generally, reviews in git-review are used to decide if the code in one branch (called the "source") is ready to merge into another branch (called the "target").
 The meaning of each branch and the policies around merging into a branch vary from team to team, but for this example we'll use a simple practice